 The site has been optimised to be viewed across multiple platforms and devices and to work with the following browsers:

 Whilst we do everything we can to ensure the site works on multiple devices, the world of web browsers and technologies moves quickly.
 It is not possible to guarantee the site will work for all browsers past, current and future but we will always aim to ensure that the most popular browsers and devices (as indicated by user analytics) are fully usable.
-If you are using an older web browser, you may encounter difficulties with online navigation.
+If you are using an older web browser, such as Internet Explorer, you may encounter difficulties with the website.
 We recommend downloading a more modern web browser or updating your browser to the latest version if possible.
-If you see specific issues you feel should be addressed, then please contact us and we will be happy to investigate.
-If you do contact please be sure to provide the details of the browser you are using and the device you were using.

 The colour combinations have been checked to ensure the appropriate contrast and difference are present.
 In nearly all cases the text within the content pages has been set to relative sizes, which can be increased or decreased for more comfortable screen reading.